-Section 800: Introduction
+Section 800.
+Introduction

-- 1. One of the objectives of the Ocean SAMP is to encourage marine-based economic development that meets the aspirations of local communities, and is consistent with and complementary to the state's overall economic development, social, and environmental needs and goals. - 2.
-Obtaining a portion of Rhode Island's energy from renewable sources has been a central theme in the recent energy policies of the state.1 The justification behind renewable energy development in Rhode Island includes: diversifying the energy sources supplying electricity consumed in the state; stabilizing long-term energy prices; enhancing environmental quality, including the reduction of air pollutants and greenhouse gas emissions; reducing the state's reliance on fossil fuels; and creating jobs in Rhode Island in the renewable energy sector.
-Renewable energy resources offshore have the greatest potential for utility-scale development to meet Rhode Island's renewable energy goals.
-The SAMP area has the potential to provide sites for those resources, which is addressed in this chapter, along with a discussion of the potential effects renewable energy development may have on the economics of Rhode Island, natural resources, and existing uses of the SAMP area.
+- 1. One of the objectives of the Ocean SAMP is to encourage marine-based economic development that considers the aspirations of local communities, and is consistent with and complementary to the state's overall economic development, social, and environmental needs and goals. - 2.
+Obtaining a portion of Rhode Island's energy from renewable sources has been a central theme in the recent energy policies of the state.4 The justification behind renewable energy development in Rhode Island includes: diversifying the energy sources supplying electricity consumed in the state; stabilizing long-term energy prices; enhancing environmental quality, including the reduction of air pollutants and greenhouse gas emissions; reducing the state's reliance on fossil fuels; and creating jobs in Rhode Island in the renewable energy sector.
+Renewable energy resources offshore have the greatest potential for utility scale development to meet Rhode Island's renewable energy goals.
+The Ocean SAMP area has the potential to provide sites for those resources, which is addressed in this chapter, along with a discussion of the potential effects renewable energy development may have on the economics of Rhode Island, natural resources, and existing uses of the Ocean SAMP area. - 3.
+The objectives of this chapter are to: (1) provide an overview of renewable energy resources, and existing statutes, standards and initiatives in Rhode Island; (2) identify what offshore renewable resources in the Ocean SAMP area have the potential for utility-scale energy generation; (3) describe utility scale offshore wind energy technology and stages of development; (4) identify areas within the Ocean SAMP area with the greatest potential to support utility-scale development; (5) delineate a Renewable Energy Zone within state waters of the Ocean SAMP area; (6) summarize the current understanding of the potential economic and environmental effects of offshore renewable energy and; (7) outline CRMC policies and regulatory standards for offshore renewable energy and other offshore development in the Ocean SAMP area. - 4.
+CRMC's authority to plan for the future of energy facilities in the coastal zone is defined in the CRMC's 1978 Energy Amendments, which apply federal regulations governing approved coastal management programs (15 CFR 923 et. seq.).
+As stated in the 1978 Energy Amendments, the CRMC is required to identify and develop a planning process for energy facilities that are likely to be located in, or which may significantly affect, the coastal zone.
+This planning process must include procedures for assessing the suitability of sites for energy development, as well as policies and techniques to manage energy facilities and their anticipated impacts.
+The Ocean SAMP has been developed consistent with this authority. - 5.
+This chapter is not meant to be a state energy plan, as such plans are developed by the Rhode Island Statewide Planning Program and the Office of Energy Resources.

-1 R.I.
-Gen. Law § 39-26-1 et seq.; R.I.
-Gen. Law § 42-141-3
+4R.I.
+Gen. Law § 39 26 1 et seq.; R.I.
+Gen. Law § 42 141 3; Rhode Island State Guide Plan Section 781.